pascaleandrei/InfoLoc/index.md

 ## WHAT INFORMATION IS COLLECTED AND WHY

 "InfoLoc" uses Google Analytics for Firebase and device identifiers to collect statistical data about users, the devices they use and the application.
+"InfoLoc" uses Firebase Crashlytics to send reports when the application crashes.
+Thus bugs are easier to solve.
 This data is collected only with the explicit consent of the user who may at any time opt-out of data collection in the application settings.
 The following data is collected:

 <ul><li>age category</li>